yashs662/rust_kanban/README.md

 ## Known Issues

 - [ ] Cursor for Card Tags and Comments is incorrect when tag is longer than available space
-- [ ] Custom RGB colors are not working for Create Theme
+- [ ] Text Selection is working but not visually selecting text
-- [ ] Emoticons and other non-ascii characters which take up more than one space may overlap with other characters or affect cursor position

 ## PSA (i.e. Public service announcement)